Senior Leadership Team

 Malv Bhomra - Operations Director

 Malv has significant experience in a range of operational, financial and administrative roles gained through a career in banking and education.
-These roles have given him exposure to a variety of aspects including financial management and budgeting, premises management, project management and leadership rolls.
+These roles have given him exposure to a variety of aspects including financial management and budgeting, premises management, project management and leadership roles.
 A former registered Prince2 Practitioner, Certificate of School Business Management qualified and a Fellow of the Institute of Administrative Management.
 Malv also has experience of process and policy design and a reasonable understanding of IT systems and infrastructures.

 Fadiya Rassel - Head of Finance

 Fadiya is the Head of Finance at River Learning Trust.
 Before joining River Learning trust, Fadiya was Senior Accountant at Oxford Brookes University.
 She held a range of roles in Finance at Oxford Brookes University, including Strategic Planning, Systems Accounting and financial reporting.
 Fadiya is a graduate of Oxford Brookes University, has a master’s degree from Grenoble Graduate School of Business and is an ACCA Qualified Accountant.
 Her early career was spent working in private sector and the NHS.